GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 }
 ```

-Hopefully most of this is self-explanatory.
-The `Translate` filter requires
-arguments for source and target language, so `englishToSpanish` applies those
+The `Translate` filter requires arguments for source and target language, so `englishToSpanish` applies those
-arguments as English and Spanish within the context of a private function that
-conforms to the `MediaFilter` type.
+arguments as English and Spanish within the context of a private function that conforms to the `MediaFilter` type.

-`FilterIf` might be more opaque, but it's really quite simple.
 `htmlEnglishToSpanish` is similarly emulating partial application with the
-`FilterIf` filter, here applying a test that examines the request -- `isHTML` --
+`FilterIf` filter, here applying a test that examines the request (`isHTML`)
 and a filter to run if that test is true, `englishToSpanish`.
 If the test is
 false, `FilterIf` runs a no-op filter instead.

-The key point to get across is that you can compose filters to make pipelines
-that suit your needs, even writing little bits of code to customize behaviors.
+You can compose filters to make pipelines that suit your needs, even writing little bits of code to customize behaviors.

-So after deploying with this new configuration, what happens when I load my
+After deploying with this new configuration, here is the result when loading the webpage:
-webpage?

 ![translating](https://storage.googleapis.com/gcp-community/tutorials/cloud-run-golang-gcs-proxy/translating.png)

-¡Que guay!
-Just like that, my webpage is in Spanish!
-This filter uses the
+Just like that, the webpage is in Spanish.
+This filter uses
 [Cloud Translation](https://cloud.google.com/translate) basic API, but there are
-lots of ways to use Cloud Translation with all kinds of degrees of
+lots of ways to use Cloud Translation with varying degrees of
 sophistication.

-There is one small downside to what I've got here:
+There is one small disadvantage to this solution, which is the 128 ms that it takes to receive `index.html`:

 ![translating-network](https://storage.googleapis.com/gcp-community/tutorials/cloud-run-golang-gcs-proxy/translating-network.png)

-See that 128ms for index.html?
-It makes sense, as there are two things working
-against us on this translate filter:
+This latency makes sense, because there are a couple of factors that add time for this translation filter:

--   It's _not_ streaming.
-It could probably be optimized a bit to use less RAM,
-    but since it has to make a remote API call for translate with the complete
+-   It's not streaming.
+It could probably be optimized to use less RAM, but because it needs to make a remote API call for translation with the complete
-    document included, and I wanted to use the SDK, it just loads the whole page
-    into a byte array before sending.
-It then waits for a response, and does
-    stream that back as it reads it.
+    document included, it just loads the whole page into a byte array before sending.
+It then waits for a response, and streams the response back as it reads it.
--   As mentioned, _it uses a whole other remote API_.
-We're no longer just
-    talking about reading from GCS, we're taking the content to a translation
+-   It uses a whole other remote API.
+This system is not just reading from Cloud Storage; it's taking the content to a translation
     model and getting new text back.
-This will involve time-intensive network
-    trips, computation time, and overhead.
-No matter how slick we are with input
+This involves time-intensive network trips, computation time, and overhead.
+No matter what you do with input
-    and output streams, there's nothing we can really do about this.
+    and output streams, there's nothing that you can really do about this.

-Now, an easy way to solve this is with caching.
+An easy way to solve this is with caching.
 A CDN would work particularly
 well here; re-translation and the ~120ms latency penalty would only be incurred
 when the CDN has to fill the cache.
-Most, if not all requests, would be very
+Most, if not all, requests would be very
 fast using cached data.

 In fact, you could easily achieve this using a